madprops/gifmaker/README.md

 venv/bin/python borat.py --words="Construct Additional Pylons"
 ```

-With that flag it will make 3 frames, one per word.
+It will make 3 frames, one per word.

-If you want to make a gif with 5 random frames with an FPS of 3:
+If you want to make a gif with 5 random frames and an FPS of 3:

 ```
 venv/bin/python borat.py --frames=5 --fps=3